eharryops/AuditFlow/README.md

 > "I'd wire it into a CI/CD pipeline using GitHub Actions.
 On every Terraform PR, trigger AuditFlow, block merge if critical issues found.
 Use memory layer to learn from fixes over time, making subsequent audits faster and smarter."

-## Status
+## Ready to Use

-✅ **Complete** — All 6 phases shipped.
-Phase 7 (documentation & portfolio) ready.

-- 11 markdown files (~3,700 lines)
-- 50+ interview Q&A with deep dives
-- Phase-by-phase learning guides
+- ✅ Full-stack implementation (backend, frontend, infrastructure)
-- Production Terraform IaC
+- ✅ Production Terraform IaC with modular design
-- Full AWS deployment guide
+- ✅ Complete documentation and deployment guide

-**Ready for:** GitHub + job applications
+- ✅ Integration tests with mock data

 ## Next Steps